trelau/pyOCCT/README.md

     git clone --recurse-submodules https://github.com/LaughlinResearch/pyOCCT.git

-The binder using `clang` to parse the C++ header files of the libraries and generate the source code.
+The binder uses `clang` to parse the C++ header files of the libraries and generate the source code.
 If you are familiar with `conda`, an environment can be created for this task by:

     conda env create -f binder/environment.yml